 A closet with a soapy surprise

 When a family of five bought their 1,800-square-foot home in Manhattan, they knew they wanted to redo the entire living space.
 They turned to a Sweeten general contractor and architect Jessica Wetters to open the space and enlarge the master bathroom.
 They also wanted a laundry area that would be functional while fitting the home’s contemporary aesthetic.
 To accomplish this, they hid a stackable washer-dryer behind closed doors in a closet.
-“We are thrilled with the results,” says the homeowner.
-“We achieved exactly the look and feel we were going for, and I firmly believe that the process went as smoothly and efficiently as it did, thanks to our contractor, his crew, and our architect.”
+“We are thrilled with the results,” said the homeowner.
+“We achieved exactly the look and feel we were going for.
+I firmly believe that the process went as smoothly and efficiently as it did, thanks to our contractor, his crew, and our architect.”

 Ready to start your own at-home laundry renovation?
 Find your expert Sweeten contractor to make it happen!

 To install a washer and dryer in an apartment, you’ll need to consider your space, building approval, city permits, electrical capacity, and new plumbing and electrical lines.
 Submit an architect’s plan to be reviewed by the building’s board.
 An AFCI circuit breaker must be installed but your apartment’s electrical wiring needs to be capable of handling the additional load.
 A licensed professional can assess if any requirements for new electrical, plumbing, or gas lines will be needed.

 If you live in a co-op or condo, the building’s alteration agreements will outline the rules on whether installing a washer or dryer is permitted or not.
 Most buildings have no “wet-over-dry” rules so the machines will need to stay inside a “wet zone,” usually a kitchen, bathroom, or next to one of those rooms.